Emufarmers/Beluga/README.markdown

 Notes
 -----
-Due to how Twisted works, any plugins that start other reactor services should not be reloaded with !reload, but instead !unload and then !load.
+Any plugins that start other reactor services (for instance, GitPost) should not be reloaded with !reload, but instead !unload and then !load.

 Plugins
 -------